Add To Favorites

-Research radar and echolocation, especially with bats.
+Students research radar and echolocation, especially with bats.
 Bats possess an ability, called echolocation, to find insects to eat using sound waves.
 These animals emit very high-pitched sounds, which bounce off flying insects.
 Bats "hear" the returning sound waves that help them to find bugs.
-Compare and contrast differences between radar and echolocation.
-Then incorporate what you know about bats into a mobile.
+Have students compare and contrast differences between radar and echolocation.
+They should incorporate what they learned about bats into a mobile.

-Use one sheet of Crayola Color Explosion™ Black paper to make the top of the mobile.
-With Color Explosion Markers, draw the outline of a bat, flying insects, stars, or whatever you imagine will tell people looking at your mobile about echolocation, or bat radar.
+Have students use one sheet of Crayola Color Explosion™ Black paper to make the top of the mobile.
+With Color Explosion Markers, draw the outline of a bat, flying insects, stars, or other things will tell people looking at the mobile about echolocation, or bat radar.
 Draw freehand or make a stencil with recycled cardboard.

 On more Color Explosion™ Paper, draw several bats, insects, and other items to hang from the mobile.
 Be creative!
 Punch a hole at the top of each item.
 Tie pieces to the mobile with yarn.
-Add a bat with wings spread at the top if you like.
+Add a bat with wings spread at the top if desired.

 Protection of the world’s tropical rainforests is a key environmental strategy for keeping the Earth healthy.
 Demonstrat